-This page describes my research, which is focused on Additive Manufacturing, X-ray tomography and Biomimicry.
-My specific interests in these domains and current research goals are highlighted below, please see recent publications for more information (I try to put all papers here and on researchgate where possible) or contact me directly.
+My research is focused on Additive Manufacturing, X-ray tomography and Biomimicry.
+Specific interests in these domains and current research goals are highlighted below, please see recent publications (on publications tab above) for more information (I try to put all papers here and on researchgate where possible) or contact me directly.
 I gladly collaborate and do contract research in areas overlapping strongly in these areas of expertise.
 We have current collaborations with the following academic groups

 Additive manufacturing and specifically laser powder bed fusion (L-PBF) has reached a level of maturity where critical parts for aerospace and medical applications are being produced commercially.
 In this field I work on three aspects